 Begin, by placing a pumpkin on the five and one on the 13.
 Next, it is time to find out how many jumps there are between the 5 and the 13.

-Have the children jump up one number at a time, counting every time they move the pumpkin until they reach the 13.
-As they do this they will find out that there are eight jumps. so 5 + 8 = 13
+Have the children jump up one number at a time, counting every time they move the pumpkin until they reach 13.
+As they do this, they will find out that there are eight jumps. so 5 + 8 = 13.

-Next, we move into subtraction…but these problems are very similar to the addition problem.
-Once again we are trying to find out how many jumps are between the two number.
+Next, we move into subtraction… but these problems are very similar to the addition problem.
+Once again we are trying to find out how many jumps are between the two numbers.

 Start by placing a pumpkin on the 10 and the 7.
 Since this is subtraction, the children will start at the 10 and see how many jumps it takes to get to the seven.